s256/docmote/README.md

 # Docmote

-Minimal macOS desktop wrapper for [Docmost](https://docmost.com) — the open-source collaborative wiki and documentation platform.
+Minimal macOS desktop client for [Docmost](https://docmost.com) — the open-source collaborative wiki and documentation platform.

 Docmote lets you run your personal or team-hosted **Docmost instance** as a native macOS app with clean system integration and a focused UI.